Afsana-Khatoon/pizza-api/README.md

 # pizza-api

-Fistly pull the code and connect the Django project's(name: pizzaproject) database with your MongoDB Compass Create a new database on the MongoDB Compass:
+Fistly pull the code and connect the Django project's(name: pizzaproject) database with your MongoDB Compass

+All you have to do is to create a new database on the MongoDB Compass, where:

-  The database name on MongoDB Compass = mongodatabase The collection name on MongoDB Compass = mongocollection
+  The database name on MongoDB Compass = mongodatabase

+  The collection name on MongoDB Compass = mongocollection

 Install all the dependencies from Requirement.txt